 Anyone not using a face covering when required will be asked to wear one or must leave the area.
 Repeated refusal to comply with the requirement may result in discipline through the applicable conduct code for faculty, staff, or students.
 Reasonable accommodations may be made for those who are unable to wear a face covering for documented health reasons.

-Starting in June, Georgia Tech will resume research activity for the purpose of fulfilling research grants and contracts, and to ensure student degree progress.
-Only those on the research essential list are allowed to return to campus on June 18; all others should continue working from home.
+Effective July 13, Georgia Tech's Research Ramp-up is in Phase 2.
+This allows up to 50 percent of research personnel to get back to their laboratories subject to the continued ability to maintain recommended physical distancing.
 Researchers should come to campus only to conduct research activities that cannot be completed elsewhere.
 All other work should be completed remotely, and researchers should not come to campus to perform work that can be completed off-site.
 For researchers working in laboratories, all lab safety protocols must be followed.
 This includes all traditional lab safety protocols, as well as recent Covid-19 lab safety protocols that have been in place since March.
 Additionally, responsible faculty and lab managers must implement protocols for the following:

 - Social distancing while researchers are working in lab or field settings